 Set amid the castles, half-timbered houses and terraced green vineyards along the Rhine Valley, the town of Oberwesel offers you some fine examples of intact medieval architecture.
-Once a haven for monasteries — it had nine in the middle ages — the town now boasts several proud churches, including the Leibfrauenkirche with its arched red façade, and the brilliantly whitewashed Martinskirche.
+Once a haven for monasteries — it had nine in the Middle Ages — the town now boasts several proud churches, including the Liebfrauenkirche with its arched red façade, and the brilliantly whitewashed Martinskirche.

 The crown of Oberwesel is Schönburg, a castle that once was a major stronghold, but now is a hotel where you can stay and get panoramic views of the river valley.
 Beneath its battlements, the town still boasts an impressively complete set of medieval fortifications that you can walk along, including 16 defensive towers.

 The Kulturhaus Oberwesel, a museum of Rhine history, lets you see the most complete collection of historical and archaeological treasures in the region.